Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/sql-driver.markdown

 SELECT sales FROM Orders WHERE orderId = 100
 ```

-This query creates an XAP SQLQuery, and pushes the predicate and projection down to the XAP side so only a small result subset is loaded on the client side.
+This query creates a data grid SQLQuery, and pushes the predicate and projection down to the data grid side so only a small result subset is loaded on the client side.

 {{%refer%}}
-For more information about XAP SQL support, refer to the [SQL Query](./query-sql.html) page.
+For more information about SQL support in the data grid, refer to the [SQL Query](./query-sql.html) page.
 {{%/refer%}}